 (ii) the Branch Vice-President of each section that has more than 500 financial members within the Branch

-(iii) the Branch Secretary (in those branches where Federal Council has approved the creation of a Branch Secretary)

-(iv) Delegates from the sections of the Association as determined by Rule 80 [other than in those branches where Federal Council has determined that the number of delegates shall be zero].
+(iii) Delegates from the sections of the Association as determined by Rule 80 [other than in those branches where Federal Council has determined that the number of delegates shall be zero].

 (d) The Branch Council shall meet whenever convened by the Branch President, or whenever determined by the Branch Council or the Board.
 Notice of any such meeting shall be given to all members of Branch Council by the officer convening the meeting.
 Where practicable, such notice shall be given in writing.

-(e) Notwithstanding any other rule precluding an officer being an employee of the Association, the Branch Council may, with the approval of the Board, in the case of absence of the Branch Secretary or Regional Director, appoint another member of the Association, eligible under the rules, to act as Branch Secretary orRegional Director for the period of such absence provided that no such appointment shall exceed 12 months.
-A member appointed under this rule may hold another office in the Association during such appointment.
+(e) The Branch Council may, with the approval of the Board, in the case of the absence of aRegional Director in any State or Territory, appoint another person to act as a Regional Director.

 (f) The Branch Council shall decide all matters in accordance with these Rules.
 A decision of Branch Council shall be final and binding throughout the Branch and shall remain in force until superseded, amended or rescinded either at a subsequent meeting of the Branch Council, by the Board or Federal Council or by decision of the members reached by plebiscite of the Branch or Association.